psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 ## 3. Workflow trigger paths

-The Help Docs / RTA Wizard guide workflow should trigger when these files change:
+The Help Docs / RTA Wizard guide workflow triggers when these files change:

 ```yaml
 on: